jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 <!-- truncate -->

-When I began developing Jactl, Java 21 and VirtualThreads did not exist, and event-driven, reactive applications (such as ones based on [Vert.x](https://vertx.io/)) were the way in which high-throughput Java applications were written.
+When I began developing Jactl, Java 21 and Virtual Threads did not exist, and event-driven, reactive applications (such as ones based on [Vert.x](https://vertx.io/)) were the way in which high-throughput Java applications were written.
 I also had a need for a scripting language that would work on applications still stuck on Java 8